Explains how C.O.D. works in ShipStation for those carrier services that support this option.

+Yes, you can ship domestic shipments with C.O.D. with ShipStation if your selected carrier supports that option!
 C.O.D. stands for Collect Payment on Delivery.
 It allows for payment of a shipment to be acquired upon delivery by the carrier.
 If the payment is not made when delivery is attempted, the parcel will be returned to the sender.

 This option is available in ShipStation if you have selected a carrier and service that supports it.
 Currently, C.O.D. is supported by: